Independent Environmental Monitoring Program: BWXT Nuclear Energy Canada Inc. - Peterborough

 2 N/A – not available

-Under the Nuclear Safety and Control Act, licensees of nuclear facilities are required to implement an environmental monitoring program to demonstrate that the public and the environment are protected from emissions related to the facility’s nuclear activities.
-The results of these monitoring programs are submitted to the CNSC to ensure compliance with applicable guidelines and limits, as set out in regulations that oversee Canada’s nuclear industry.
+Under the Nuclear Safety and Control Act (NSCA), licensees of nuclear facilities are required to implement environmental monitoring programs to demonstrate that the public and the environment are protected from emissions related to the facilities’ nuclear activities.
+The results of these monitoring programs are submitted to the CNSC to ensure compliance within applicable guidelines and limits, as set out in regulations that oversee Canada’s nuclear industry.

-The CNSC has implemented its IEMP to verify that the public and the environment around licensed nuclear facilities are safe.
+The CNSC has implemented its IEMP to verify that the public and the environment around licensed nuclear facilities are protected.
 It is separate from, but complementary to, the CNSC’s ongoing compliance verification program.
 The IEMP involves taking samples from public areas around the facilities, and measuring and analyzing the amount of radiological (nuclear) and hazardous substances in those samples.
-CNSC staff collect the samples and send them to the CNSC’s state-of-the-art laboratory for testing and analysis.
-Since the implementation of the IEMP, the area outside of the GEH-C Peterborough site perimeter was sampled in 2014.
+CNSC staff collect the samples and send them to the CNSC’s laboratory for testing and analysis.
+The area outside of the BWXT Peterborough site perimeter was sampled in 2014, 2018 and 2019.

-The 2014 IEMP results indicate that the public and the environment in the vicinity of the GEH-C Peterborough facility are safe and that there are no health impacts.
-These results are consistent with the results submitted by GEH-C, demonstrating that the licensee’s environmental protection program protects the health and safety of people and the environment.
+The IEMP 2014, 2018, and 2019 results indicate that the public and the environment in the vicinity of the BWXT Peterborough facility are protected and that there are no expected health impacts.
+These results are consistent with the results submitted by BWXT and the conclusions of available health studies for uranium processing facilities – demonstrating that the licensee’s environmental protection program protects the health and safety of people and the environment.